 Shipping and Delivery Instructions

 Demonstration of Equipment/Samples

 Gifts to Individuals not Acceptable

 Donations do not Influence Decisions

 The University of Montana's Business Services - Procurement Office (UM Procurement Services) is located in Office Suite EL261 of the Emma B. Lommasson Center on the corner of University Avenue and Arthur Avenue.
 The mailing address is 32 Campus Drive, Missoula, Montana 59812-2304.
-The central phone number is (406) 243-5595.
-The email is email@example.com.
+The email is firstname.lastname@example.org.
 The office hours are Monday through Friday, 8 a.m. – 5:00 p.m. (except University holidays).
 Vendors are seen by appointment only during these hours.

 For information concerning directions and parking including detailed campus maps, click here.